WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - use the **Enhanced Networking** when using EC2 instances

 Next, think about **safeguarding exposed & hard to scale resources**.
 There are a few tools which enable you to do that. **R53 with private DNS records**, **CF with OAI and Georestrictions** and finally **WAF for filtering traffic**.

-TODO:

-- cloud formation section on linux academy.

-- create a custom lambda resource that cleans up a bucket when it's deleted

-- the `AutoScalingReplacingUpdate` which basically works like `immutable`